 • Offers retreats, individual appointments and workshops to help explore these questions

-• Offers Servant Leader Internship Grants to support students who are exploring various career options, including a focus on non-profit organizations.
+• Offers Servant Leader Internship Grants, ranging from $500-$2500, to support students who are exploring various career options, including a focus on non-profit organizations.

 • Manages the Augustana Non-Profit Leadership Development Certificate